jelane7/school/README.md

+#Weedon Island and Remote Sensing

 ###More Than Mapping: How Can Remote Sensing Be Useful To Archaeologists?

-#Weeden Island and Remote Sensing

-Weeden Island is a Natural Preserve as well as an Archaeological Site.
+Weedon Island is a Natural Preserve as well as an Archaeological Site.

 Where is Weedon Island?